 - Developmental delay or neurobehavioral problems

 However, you must weigh these risks against the risks of untreated bipolar disorder.
-It can lead to behaviors like these, which can also harm a baby:

 Was your pregnancy unplanned?
 If so, know that stopping medications suddenly may do more harm than good.